hamk-uas/field-vegetation-observations/README.md

 ## Citing

 Please cite the following publication for the forms.
-You can export the citation by clicking "Cite this repository" in the right-hand menu.
+You can export the citation by clicking "Cite this repository" in the right-hand menu of this GitHub repository.

 * Pietilä, H., Laine, R., Niemitalo, O., & Vahtila, O. (2022).
 Lomake kasvukauden aikaisten havaintojen tekoon peltokasveille (Version 1.0). https://urn.fi/urn:nbn:fi:oerfi-202212_00025865_7